Debt to Asset Ratio

 Thus, we have,

-Thus, it can be implied that about 75% of company’s assets are met by debt.
-If a majority of these 75% lenders starts claiming their money, the company may face cash flow mismatch problem which may lead to bankruptcy.
+Thus, it implied that about 75% of the company’s assets are met by debt.
+If a majority of this 75% of lenders start claiming their money, the company may face cash flow mismatch problems leading to bankruptcy.

-It is important to compare the debt to total asset ratio of various companies within the same sector.
+It is important to compare the debt-to-asset ratio of various companies within the same sector.
 The nature of some industries may require a company to borrow a lot of money.
-E.g. Infrastructure sector.
-Thus, comparing the debt to total asset ratio of companies in different sectors might give you a misleading picture.
+E.g., the infrastructure sector.
+Thus, comparing this ratio of companies in different sectors might give you a misleading picture.